If you are charged with a crime, it is important to know the level of the offense and the possible sentence. Criminal convictions

 can carry harsh penalties, including jail or prison time.
 If you are charged with a crime in Indiana, the decision on whether to enter a plea agreement or to go to trial will be largely influenced by the possible sentence.
 In any criminal case, it is important to develop a strategy to minimize or eliminate the possible length of jail or prison time.
 In negotiating plea agreements, one of the most important criteria for a defendant is reducing exposure to executed time in jail or prison.

-Sentences for Felonies in Indiana are as follows:
+Sentences for Felonies in Indiana Committed Prior to July 1, 2014:

 Class A felony: 20 to 50 years in prison